Cheikhou Kouyaté: Nottingham Forest

-On 13 August 2022, Kouyaté signed a two-year deal with Premier League side Nottingham Forest.
+On 13 August 2022, Kouyaté signed a two-year contract with Premier League club Nottingham Forest.
+He made his debut for Forest in a 1–1 draw with Everton on 21 August and scored his first goal in a 3–2 loss to Bournemouth on 4 September.
+On 5 June 2024, the club said he would be leaving in the summer when his contract expired.

 International career

 Kouyaté was called up aged 18 to the Senegal under-20s in the same year as his RWDM Brussels debut.
 He scored two goals in just three games for the side in 2007.

 On 29 February 2012, Kouyaté made his debut for the Senegal senior team as a 56th-minute substitute for Mohamed Diamé in a goalless friendly draw away to South Africa.
 At the time, he had been in the process of naturalisation as a Belgian citizen, and had been linked to the European country's national team.
 In the same year, he was announced to be in the squad for Senegal Olympic football team.
-He played in every game as Senegal's debut appearance in the tournament ended in a knockout in the quarter-final.
+He played in every game as Senegal's debut appearance in the tournament, which ended in a knockout in the quarter-final.

 In January 2015, he was a member of the squad for the 2015 Africa Cup of Nations, held in Equatorial Guinea.
 He scored his first international goal on 5 September in 2017 Africa Cup of Nations qualification, in a 2–0 win away to Namibia.

 He was part of the 23-man squad for the 2018 FIFA World Cup in Russia, and played all seven games as Senegal finished runners-up in the 2019 Africa Cup of Nations in Egypt.
-At the 2021 Africa Cup of Nations, he played six for the winners, having been suspended for the last 16 against Cape Verde.
+At the 2021 Africa Cup of Nations, he played six matches for the winners, having been suspended for the last 16 against Cape Verde.
 Returning for the quarter-finals against Equatorial Guinea, he restored their lead in a 3–1 win having been on for two minutes as a substitute.

+Kouyaté was a member of Senegal's squad for the 2022 FIFA World Cup in Qatar.
+He started the opening match against the Netherlands, where he sustained a hamstring injury that led to him playing no further part at the tournament.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

 Personal life

 Kouyaté is married to Zahra Mbow.
 They have a son born in 2021.
 According to various Senegalese media outlets, Kouyaté has a second wife.
 Kouyaté is a practising Muslim and made the Hajj pilgrimage to Mecca.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.